incremental-studio/hydrogen/README.md

+# Incremental Studio

+Building a new website on Hydrogen for my side projects.
+Making it open source and keeping it minimal.
+Feel free to use as much or little as you like.

+---
 # Hydrogen App

 Hydrogen is a React framework and SDK that you can use to build fast and dynamic Shopify custom storefronts.